The Truth needs to be told and understood so that the Reconciliation path can be walked

 The exhibition is structured as two connected shows, “Truth” and “Reconciliation”.
 They will be hosted by the Art Gallery of Bancroft in the summer/fall 2023.

-The first show, “Truth”, will exclusively be Algonquin artists exploring the truth of our relationship with Canada.
+The first show, “Truth”, is exclusively Algonquin Indigenous artists exploring the truth of our relationship with Canada.

 The second show, “Reconciliation” will be non-Indigenous artists exploring what reconciliation really means, what it might look like, and what changes are required for it to work.